-When it comes to the top management in organisations, skepticism towards strengths-based leadership approaches and interventions is still common.
+When it comes to the top management in organizations, skepticism towards strengths-based leadership approaches is still common.

 How can we encourage top hot shots to talk about their strengths, show appreciation, and create an environment where employees can truly flourish?